apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 Please note that feature toggles are not yet supported by all CAS modules; this is a large effort and will likely require several more releases before this capability is finalized.

-## OpenID Connect JMeter Perfomance Testing
+## OpenID Connect JMeter Performance Testing

-[JMeter scripts](../high_availability/Performance-Testing-JMeter.html) used to run performance tests for CAS running as an [OpenID Connect Provider](../authentication/OIDC-Authentication.html) are now integrated with the CAS CI system to ensure the test script and the funcationality under test continues to run smoothly.
+[JMeter scripts](../high_availability/Performance-Testing-JMeter.html) used to run performance tests for CAS running as an [OpenID Connect Provider](../authentication/OIDC-Authentication.html) are now integrated with the CAS CI system to ensure the test script and the functionality under test continues to run smoothly.

 ## Integration Tests